ysucomputerclub/constitution/README.md

 ### Section 1.
 Financial Transactions

 All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Student Organization Finance Center and/or the Fiscal Office at YSU.
 All funds must be deposited within 24 hours after collection.
 The Treasurer and Co-Treasurer to the organization must approve and sign expenditures before payment.
-In the absence of either office the remaining officer must review said expenditures with the faculty advisor.
+In the absence of either officer the remaining officer must review said expenditures with the faculty advisor.
 The Treasurer and Co-Treasurer shall also maintain faculty advisor approval of fundraising, fundraising practices, expenses, and expense practices.

 ## Article VI.
 Advisor Expectations